samy-ouachek-cp/AddNode/README.md

-# Run a full validating node
+# Run a full devchain validating node
 This readme will explain you how to run a full devchain node and participate in the consensus by being a validator node.

 #### Prerequisite